 René Préval was a Haitian politician.
 He was prime minister under the presidency of Jean-Bertrand Aristide, exiled to the United States of America, and finally president of Haiti between 1996 and 2001, and 2006 and 2011.

 René Préval was born on January 17, 1943, in Port-au-Prince, Haiti.
 The son of agronomist Claude Préval, who served as minister of Agriculture under President Paul Magloire, René Préval was raised in the small but politically influential black middle class of Haiti.
-At the age of nineteen, he founded a clandestine leftist organization that resisted the François Duvalier dictatorship between 1957 and 1964.
+At the age of 19, he founded a clandestine leftist organization that resisted the François Duvalier dictatorship between 1957 and 1964.

 After he obtained his Baccalauréat (high school degree), he left Haiti in 1963 with his family for France.
 Préval attended the College of Gembloux and then went to the University of Louvain to study agronomy.
 After his graduation from Louvain, he went into exile in 1970 in Brooklyn, New York.
 For the next five years, he struggled to earn a living in the United States as a restaurant waiter.